 The world is not an ideal situation and, thus, neither is the nature of community-based support forums.
 And that’s why I don’t like them.

-One of the nicest things about WordPress is how easy it is for developers to extend its functionality, and how easy it is for users to find plugins that help them enhance their blog.
-All conversations about plugin quality and compatibility aside, WordPress plugin support is one area of development that often seems to be […]
+[…] functionality, and how easy it is for users to find plugins that help them enhance their blog.
+All conversations about plugin quality and compatibility aside, WordPress plugin support is one area of development that often seems to be rarely discussed (unless I’m missing all the people talking about it!).
+WordPress Plugin Support To me, […]